Skip to main content

 auto_stop_intervalMinutes of inactivity before the sandbox auto-stops.

 labelsKey-value labels attached to the sandbox for filtering and identification.
+Labels merge across layers (sticky merge-by-key).

 snapshot.nameSnapshot name to create or use for the sandbox.

-snapshot.cpuCPU cores for the snapshot.
+snapshot.cpuCPU cores for the snapshot (integer).

 snapshot.dockerfileDockerfile content (inline string) or path ({ path = "..." }) for building the snapshot image.
 Paths are resolved relative to the TOML file’s directory.